Define Failure Conditions

 The Gyōji Directive

-Define failure conditions before execution begins.
+Define failure conditions before execution.

 Implementation Protocol

-- Record failures as binary events.
+- Record failures immediately.

 Common Errors